michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/build.md

 conda env create -f environment_ubuntu.yaml
 ```

 On some distributions e.g. Ubuntu 20.04 LTS, the FFmpeg package does not contain the required `v360` filter.
 Therefore you can download a static linked FFmpeg package for this application with `bash download_ffmpeg.sh` from project root directory.
 (Perform this step if you are not sure if your FFmpeg version is sufficient!).
+The latest ffmpeg downloaded via `download_ffmpeg.sh` break current MTFG.
+Therefore you should copy the ffmpeg executable from `./assets` to `./funscript_editor/data` for now.

 Ubuntu user can alternatively use the `savoury1` ppa: